Kong/docs.konghq.com/app/plugins/jwt.md

 ## Documentation

-In order to use the plugin, you first need to create a Consumer and associate one or more credentials to it.
-The Consumer represents a developer using the final service (API, Route, or Service), and a JWT credential holds the public and private keys used to verify a crafted token.
+In order to use the plugin, you first need to create a Consumer and associate one or more JWT credentials (holding the public and private keys used to verify the token) to it.
+The Consumer represents a developer using the final service.

 ### Create a Consumer

 You need to associate a credential to an existing [Consumer][consumer-object] object.
-The Consumer is an entity consuming the API, Route, or Service.
-To create a [Consumer][consumer-object] you can execute the following request:
+To create a Consumer, you can execute the following request:

 ```bash
 $ curl -X POST http://kong:8001/consumers \